 Rioja’s feisty inhabitants love festivals and none more so than the traditional festival that marks the start of the grape harvest in the administrative capital, Logrono.
 All the residents turn out for this fantastic celebration, filling the bars and streets with their noisy exuberance until the early hours of the morning.

 The festival dates back over 900 years and takes place on St Matthew’s Day, on the 21 September in the city’s main square, the Espolon.
-The week-long festival, which is littered with historical references, commences with grape treading and an offering of the first grape juice to the Patron of La Rioja, followed by a colorful procession.
+The week-long festival, which is littered with historical references, commences with grape treading and offering the first grape juice to the Patron of La Rioja, followed by a colorful procession.
 The displays are wonderful and portray the importance of wine in the region.
 The exuberant bands, bullfights, and dramatic fireworks display ensure that the festival is one of the most enjoyable in Spain.
 And who can argue with plenty of free-flowing delicious Rioja wines?

 Visit La Rioja on a Wine Tour